davsim1/SpotWars/README.md

 * Make more AI levels.
 * Find a way to handle input from multiple players.
 * Make changes to make it multiplayer.
-* Create opening, winning, and losing splash screens.
+* Create winning and losing splash screens.
-* Allow users to change settings in a file or on opening screen.
 * Make the game accessible to play online.